-Visiting Europe over the holidays is a great way to get some insight into how different parts of the world celebrate Christmas.
+Visiting Europe over the holidays is a great way to see how different parts of the world celebrate Christmas.
 And, although several European countries celebrate the holidays to the hilt, a visit to Germany’s top Christmas markets is sure to bring it up one more notch!

-Donna has already told us about her amazing experience spending the holidays in Germany.
+I’ve has already told you about my amazing experience on a Rhine River Christmas Market Cruise.
 Now, guest contributor, Phyllis Rose, is here to take us on a tour of the top Christmas markets in small town Germany.
 From Bremen to Celle, these are the markets that will make your trip unforgettable!

 In December, I don’t have visions of sugarplums dancing in my head but rather visions of Germany’s wonderful Christmas markets.
 The swirling visions include the heavenly smell of roasting nuts, the sweet and spicy taste of gingerbread, the sounds of Christmas carols wafting overhead, the artisan crafts filling the booths, and the colorful lights brightening a December night.